nicolehollant/sproj/writing/all-writing/all-writing.md

 Thus, with the introduction of module mode, we are able to develop Go outside of our GOPATH.
 We get a bundle of versioned dependencies (respecting semantic import versioning), which allows for... modular code.
 There's a similar notion of reproducibility with Go modules as there is with containerization: the `go.mod` specifies the module root—everything is self contained.

 <!-- Begin Frontend Section -->

 # Frontend
 _____________________________

 <!-- Begin Lexicon Section -->

+## frontend stuff

+this would be me talking about the frontend

 # Lexicons
 _____________________________